voken1/docs/letters/new_voken.rst

 Here we would like to thank the many community members, including the V5 team, who provided valuable feedback and suggestions from multiple perspectives.

+We know something: our team is good at technology, but not good at bragging and marketing.
+What is certain is that the business design of the Vision Network is not a cash game, but based on real needs, rigid demand, and in line with the fundamental laws of business.
+We believe that we can reach these steadily, which is the source of confidence for our project team.

+A large-scale, healthy,
+and ecological creation and growth must take a certain amount of time, which requires the efforts of many people.
+VOKEN's early low-price sales reserved plenty of profit room for subsequent growth, which should be shared by all eco-participants.
+Moreover, the current number of users is not enough.
+In the past, we have seen many holders impulsively selling;
+they did not understand the project in-depth and were also affected by panic.
+There are also many factors (includes the exchanges) that combine to form the current situation.

+With rigid demand and a solid technical foundation, ecological growth is only a matter of time.

 Based on long-term, multi-perspective careful considerations, we have a serial of crucial strategies for the entire ecological construction and common interests of the Vision Network.